Time is perhaps life’s most valuable resource. So how do we spend it?

 Bliss: honed Discovery, Expression in Service, and with and for Love

-The recent decades of research in Positive Psychology have highlighted the importance of meaning in life to maximize well-being.
+The recent decades of research in Positive Psychology have highlighted the importance of meaning and purpose in life to maximize well-being.

 In Japan, there is a word to describe the reason a person has to get out of bed in the morning.
 At the intersection of what they are good at and what they love doing is a Japanese person’s Ikigai, their ‘reason to live’.
 Japanese elders who have found their Ikigai never retire.
 They live a slower and more content, confident way of life.
 They tend to live longer.